Neil Bingham: BA (Hons), PhD, FSA

 Jess studied Environment, Economics and Ecology at York University, and then went on to study for an MSc in Environmental Economics and Management.

-Jess joined Price & Myers Sustainability in November 2008 and heads up the Sustainability team.
-Jess provides tailored advice on meeting the challenging sustainability requirements for new developments.
+Jess in the cofounder of JAW sustainability, a young dynamic sustainability consultancy.
+She provides tailored advice on meeting the challenging sustainability requirements for construction projects, both new build and refurbishment.
 She is a qualified BREEAM Accredited Professional (AP), CSH and Energy Assessor.
+Jess previously worked as the Head of Sustainability at Price & Myers.

 Jess has a holistic approach to the design and construction of sustainable buildings, applying her expertise across all key areas from master planning stage to detailed design.
 This includes zero carbon design, building fabric performance and renewable energy analysis.
-Jess also provides Passivhaus consultancy for domestic and non-domestic projects and was involved in an entry for the BRE annual competition this year.
-Jess contributes to a variety of construction projects throughout the UK, both new build and refurbishment.
-Examples include Chichester Festival Theatre & Corpus Christi College Oxford.
+Jess also provides Passivhaus consultancy for domestic and non-domestic projects.

 Todd is a landscape architect with an international practice based in London.
 He holds a variety of advisory roles including Gardens Adviser to Historic Royal Palaces (with responsibilities at five Royal Palaces in Greater London), and founder member and President of the London Historic Parks and Gardens Trust.
 He lectures widely in the UK and abroad, is editor of The London Gardener (annual journal of The London Parks & Gardens Trust), and the author of several books including The London Town Garden (Yale 2001), The Gardens and Parks at Hampton Court Palace (2005) and The London Square: Gardens in the Midst of Town (Yale 2012).
 Among his more recent projects (in collaboration with James Fox) is the redesign of the gardens at Kensington Palace to mark the Diamond Jubilee of HM the Queen.